rfjakob/gocryptfs/README.md

 Changelog
 ---------

+v0.7.1
+* Make the `build.bash` script compatible with Go 1.3
+* Disable fallocate on OSX (system call not availabe)
+* Introduce pre-built binaries for Fedora 23 and Debian 8

 v0.7
 * **Extend GCM IV size to 128 bit from Go's default of 96 bit**
  * This pushes back the birthday bound to make IV collisions virtually